amrfarid140/firebase_auth_oauth/firebase_auth_oauth/README.md

 # Error Handling

-Below are the error codes you might receive when authentication using this plugin
+Below are the error codes you might receive when using this plugin

 | Code        | Meaning           |
 | ------------- |:-------------:|